 In the 15th century there was little difference between science and the occult.
 Astronomy went hand in hand with astrology, and chemistry was synonymous with alchemy.
 It was an exciting time, when conjuring demonic forces seemed as possible as long division.

 Enter Dr. John Dee.
 Born in 1527 to a family of Welsh immigrants to London, Dee raced to the top of England’s academic world, training in mathematics, astronomy, and navigation.
-Dee graduated from Cambridge at age 18, and became one of the founding fellows of Trinity College just a year later.
-It was at Trinity where Dee won the moniker that would define his strange and industrious life.
-While working on the set design for a production of Aristophanes’ Pax, Dee built an animatronic scarab that flew above the stage, terrifying the audience and earning him the label of sorcerer—a role he would embrace to its fullest.
+Dee graduated from Cambridge at age 18, and became one of the founding fellows of Trinity College a year later.
+It was at Trinity where Dee won the moniker that defined his strange and industrious life.
+While working on the set design for a production of Aristophanes’ Pax, Dee built an animatronic scarab that flew above the stage, terrifying the audience and earning him the label of sorcerer—a role he later embraced to its fullest.

 After his time at Trinity, Dee traveled Europe, lecturing on Euclid’s mathematics, working with the cartographer Gerardus Mercator, inventor of the Mercator projection, and attempting to invent a perpetual motion machine with the Italian physicist Gerolamo Cardano.

 But Dee’s biggest break came in 1558, when Elisabeth the 1st named the 31-year-old academic her advisor on all things scientific.
 For the next 25 years, Dee taught mathematics, supported the fledgling Copernican model of the solar system, and designed the navigation systems that allowed Frances Drake to circumnavigate the world.
-In 1556, Dee proposed the creation of a national library, and when he failed to win support for the plan, he compiled his own library of 2670 manuscripts, the largest collection in the country.
+In 1556, Dee proposed the creation of a national library, and when he failed to win support for the plan, he compiled a library of 2670 manuscripts, the largest collection in the country.